 — Frankfurt Airport (@Airport_FRA) December 2, 2020

-Italy is currently not allowing any travel for tourism purposes, so tourists returning to Italy will need to explain why they’ve been out of the country.
-Anyone who does arrive in Italy needs to present a negative COVID test taken within 48 hours of travel.
-They must also quarantine for 14 days under supervision of health authorities.
+Italy has broken the world into five categories, A through E. Right now, all of Central America is at E meaning arrivals back into Italy must present a negative COVID test (PCR only) taken within 72 hours prior to entry.
+They must also quarantine for ten days under supervision of health authorities.
 Arrivals must also call the COVID-19 hotline after arrival to inform authorities of their arrival.

-Travelers returning to the Netherlands from Central America must provide proof of a negative COVID test taken within 72 hours of boarding their plane.
-They also need to provide a signed negative test declaration.
-Passengers, including Dutch nationals, won’t be allowed to board without these requirements.
+Travelers returning to the Netherlands from Central America (Costa Rica excluded) must provide proof of a negative COVID test taken within 72 hours of boarding their plane (PCR) or 24 hours (rapid antigen).
+They’re then good to go.

 All travelers arriving in Spain must present a negative COVD test taken within 72 hours prior to arrival.
 No quarantine is required unless the traveler shows signs of illness at their airport health check.
 Travelers must also fill in the Spanish government’s FCS health control form.